The flight is booked, deposits paid, and now your emotions are all over the place, making you second-guess if this whole solo travel thing is for you.

 Stigmas Attached to Solo Travel

-Before I traveled alone, I had preconceived notions and misconceptions about solo travel.
-Once I decided to go for it, I became the receiver of many of these questions, opinions, judgments, and doubts.
+Before I traveled alone, I had so many preconceived notions and misconceptions about solo travel.
+Once I made this decision to travel solo, I also became the receiver of many of these questions, opinions, judgments, and doubts.

 – “They must not have friends; no one wants to travel with them.”